LIVE

 How Scopes and Accessories Reduce Capacity

 Scoped rifles are capacity killers.
-A bare rifle is about 2 inches wide at the stock.
+A bare rifle is about 2 to 3 inches wide at its widest point.
 Add a scope and you’re at 4 to 5 inches.
 That means a scoped rifle takes up roughly the same space as two bare rifles.
 If your collection is mostly scoped hunting rifles or AR-15s with optics, cut the marketed capacity in half.

 Pistol grips on AR-style rifles also eat space.
 The grip sticks out and prevents neighboring rifles from sliding in close.
 Shotguns with extended magazine tubes, rifles with bipods, and anything with a suppressor attached will reduce your usable capacity further.